 Stopping a pain medication such as Norco, Percocet, or any other requires a comprehensive approach that will allow the body to rebuild its endorphin system.
 The body uses natural endorphins to combat pain.
 Yet, opioid use impairs the body’s ability to function in this regard.
 These factors can be resolved with intelligent, comprehensive programming.

 Addiction is often preceded by very real pain issues.
 Willpower alone is not always enough for a successful recovery.
-A more pragmatic approach to Norco addiction treatment combines therapies that safely withdraw the person from the drugs, and working toward resolving or at least mitigating the chronic pain or other root causes.
+A more pragmatic approach to Norco addiction treatment combines therapies that safely withdraw the person from the drugs, and work toward resolving or at least mitigating the chronic pain or other root causes.
 What made opioids necessary in the first place?
 Those are the issues to address.
 Ignoring those underlying issues will not help.
 Sobriety is much more than trying to use willpower alone to delay relapse.
 This is especially pertinent where there may be chronic pain and other debilitating issues.

 Using targeted nutritional and other therapies, we can assist the body with neurotransmitter rehabilitation that can help reduce pain, naturally.
 Where quitting an opiate drug is extremely painful and the level of discomfort becomes intolerable, a short course of bridge medications can help ease the person through this difficult phase of withdrawal.

 What Is Norco Used for?